mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 Once that’s done, your install of MediaWiki should be complete!
 You can check this by opening up a web browser and pointing it to the domain name or IP of your server like this; change **domain_name_or_IP** to match the domain name or IP address of the server you are working on:

     http://domain_name_or_IP/

+## Conclusion

+With all of that done, you should now have MediaWiki fully installed and configured on your server.

 ***